pwaring/125-accounts/README.md

  * [Jinja2](http://jinja.pocoo.org/)
  * [WeasyPrint](http://weasyprint.org/)

-## Known issues
+## Known limitations

+There are a few known limitations with the software as it currently stands.

-The tax brackets only go up to £150,000.
+* The tax brackets only go up to £150,000.
+* The personal allowance (effectively a 0% tax rate) doesn't take into account the tapering for incomes over £100,000.